edefalque/signalk-stripcharts/README.md

 Now it's time to install and start using the default charts specifications provided.

-## Installation    ????
+## Installation

 signalk-stripcharts comes with all required dependencies (including c3 charting library and d3 visualization library).

 ### Installation on a client-only device:
-- create a local folder
+- Download the ZIP file from https://github.com/edefalque/signalk-stripcharts and unzip in a folder
-- download from   (github)

 ### Installation on a node server (typically the boat Signal K server):
-Use npm: [sudo] install signalk-stripcharts from
+- Use npm: [sudo] npm install signalk-stripcharts

 This will install signalk-stripcharts and its dependencies c3 and d3 under ./node_modules.
-(signalk-stripcharts , c3 and d3 must be under the same node_modules folder; any other configuration requires script elements in stripcharts.html to be edited in order to correctly point to the c3 and d3 assets).

 signalk-stripcharts could be set as a Signal K Webbapp and started from the Signal K user interface.

 ## Basic usage

-Go to the installed folder.   ???
-Use ./index.html as a launch menu.
+Use index.html as a launch menu.

 Here you can choose the Signal K server and choose a set of charts, then push the "Launch signalk-stripcharts " button.

 When the charts are displayed: